rancher/rancher-docs/versioned_docs/version-2.5/getting-started/quick-start-guides/deploy-rancher-manager/gcp.md

 1. Clone [Rancher Quickstart](https://github.com/rancher/quickstart) to a folder using `git clone https://github.com/rancher/quickstart`.

-2. Go into the GCP folder containing the terraform files by executing `cd quickstart/rancher/gcp`.
+2. Go into the GCP folder containing the Terraform files by executing `cd quickstart/rancher/gcp`.

 3. Rename the `terraform.tfvars.example` file to `terraform.tfvars`.